 Premiums vary according to what you need for your pet, its age and also the breed.
-Check what pet insurance is on offer from various insurers to make sure you get the most appropriate and best value.
+All policies will be subject to terms and conditions, including exclusions, such as pre-existing conditions.
+Check what pet insurance is on offer from various insurers to make sure you get the most appropriate cover and best value.

 When we first get a pet we’re so excited and don’t often think about the costs